sagudelis/puzzle-generating-scripts/README.md

 Also generates list of possible feeder words that, when arranged in order from shortest to longest, spell out BOLLOS with their first letters, and BOGGLE with their last, with lengths 3-8.
 Previous versions of the code included code to test different combinations of feeder words with the board generation code.
 This code has been commented out (the recursion to generate boards takes a really really long time, and every tested combination of feeders generates at least one board).

 ## universefile.py
 Generates large text files with list of "Earths" 0-9999999, with facts about known universes filled, and "Uncharted" for all other universes.
-Was used for several different generations (the results of which are all included in the repository) including a logarithmicly grouped list, a list sorted in groups of 100 Earths, and one very long, non-grouped list.
+Was used for several different generations (the results of which are all included in the repository) including a logarithmicly grouped list, a list sorted in groups of 100 Earths, and one very long, non-grouped list (not included because it exceeds file size limit).
 Used to create filler file for Google Drive in [Rekam's Login](https://www.vthunt.com/past-hunts/hunt-2023/rekams-login).

 ## words_states.py
 Returns a list of words that can be created using only U.S. state abbreviations.